-Outpatient and office visit services received for dental work and oral surgery are covered if they are for the initial repair of an injury to the natural teeth, mouth, jaw, or face that results from an accident and are Medically Necessary.
+Outpatient and office visit services received for dental work and oral surgery are covered if they are for the initial repair of an injury to the natural teeth, mouth, jaw, or face which results from an accident and are medically necessary.
 Initial repair for injuries due to an accident means services must be requested within 60 days from the date of injury and be performed within six months of the date of injury and include all examinations and treatment to complete the repair.

-Allergy testing and treatment
+Allergy Testing and Treatment

-We cover medically necessary allergy testing and treatment, including allergy shots and serum only when administered by an in-network provider in an office visit setting.
+We cover medically necessary allergy testing and treatment, including allergy shots and serum only when administered by a network Provider in an office visit setting.

-Ambulance services
+Ambulance Services

-We cover ambulance services (including volunteer services) by ground, air, or water for an emergency.
-Services must be provided by a licensed ambulance (including volunteer) service provider and take the Member to the nearest hospital where emergency care can be provided.
+We cover ambulance services by ground, air, or water in the event of an emergency.
+Services must be provided by a licensed ambulance service Provider and must take the Member to the nearest hospital where emergency care can be provided.